by Marc Nieper-Wißkirchen

 Note: Every implementation must support the first form

 of a macro use and should support all four forms.
-It must the
+It must support

 provides make-variable-transformer